DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 This is the original form of the k-armed bandit problem, so named by analogy to a slot machine, or “one-armed bandit,” except that it has k levers instead of one.
-Each action selection is like a play of one of the slot machine’s levers, and the rewards are the payo↵s for hitting the jackpot. **Through repeated action selections you are to maximize your winnings by concentrating your actions on the best levers**"
+Each action selection is like a play of one of the slot machine’s levers, and the rewards are the payoffs for hitting the jackpot. **Through repeated action selections you are to maximize your winnings by concentrating your actions on the best levers**".
+In our k-armed problem each of k actions has an expected or mean reward given that action is selected.
+Lets us call this the value of the action.

 Once again, k-armed bandit problem:
-Your goal is to maximize accumulated wiinings by concentrating your actions on the best lever.
+Your goal is to maximize accumulated winnings by concentrating your actions on the best lever.
 So, in order to achieve it you need to know which lever offers the best winning over time.

 ### Value of action